 The Company has also used interest rate swap derivative contracts to reduce its variability of cash flows related to interest payments with respect to its senior term and senior euro term loan facilities.
 The interest rate swap contracts exchanged interest payments based on variable rates for interest payments based on fixed rates.
 The changes in the fair value of these instruments were recorded in accumulated other comprehensive loss in equity (see Note 14).
-The Company did not have any outstanding interest rate swap contracts as of March 31, 2023.
+The interest income or expense from the cross-currency and interest rate swaps were recorded in interest expense, net in the Company's Condensed Consolidated Statements of Operations consistent with the classification of interest expense attributable to the underlying debt.
+The Company did not have any outstanding interest rate swap contracts as of June 30, 2023.